TobyBrull/silva/readme.md

 Silva means "forest" in Latin.

-Silva aspires to be a language-oriented programming language, or alternatively, an ecosystem or library comprising a suite of interconnected programming languages.
+Silva aspires to be a language-oriented programming language, or alternatively, an ecosystem of interconnected programming languages, or alternatively, a C++ library to deriving DSLs.

-The Seed language describes the grammar of another language.
-A program in the Seed language can be automatically turned into a parser.
-A parser generated from a Seed program is represented by the type `silva::parse_root_t`.

 The Seed language is as a formal specification for the syntax of another language.
 A parser can automatically be generated from a Seed program; such a parser is represented by the type